 However, technology in construction has one major barrier.
 Many of its workers have an aversion to change.
-Some of its generational.
-Some of it’s because workers have achieved success through other means.
+Some of it is generational.
+Some of it is because workers have achieved success through other means.
 However, to move forward as an industry, we must realize the potential that lies in new technology.

 Find Champions Among Your Employees

 There are individuals that people look up to among your workers.
-Empower them by allowing them test out new technology first.
-They will set an example for others that will make buy in much easier.
-This will also give a chance to roll out technology among a smaller group.
+Empower them by allowing them to test out new technology first.
+They will set an example for others that will make buy-in much easier.
+This will also give you a chance to roll out technology among a smaller group.
 If there are any issues, they can be resolved with minimal impact.